 - Are there dietary or physical limitations to be mindful of?

-- Are you digesting your food well?
+- Am I digesting my food well?

 For a relaxing, grounding experience to build body awareness, try this guided meditation: